hazelcast/hazelcast/site/docs/get-started/first-job.md

 ## Start a Java Project

-By now you should have some version of Java (at least 8) installed.
+By now you should have some version of Java (at least 8, recommended is 11 or later) installed.
 You can get it from the [AdoptOpenJDK](https://adoptopenjdk.net/) website.
 Create a new project targeting your build tool of preference, Maven or Gradle, and add the Jet JAR to your build:

 <!--DOCUSAURUS_CODE_TABS-->